-Got questions about Functional Medicine?
+Got questions?
 Great.
 We’ve got answers…

 From what to expect and how many appointments you’ll need, to the difference between appointment packages and single appointment bookings, you’ll find all the information you need below:

 Our aim is to make taking control and feeling better available to as many people as possible.

 We keep our fees as low as possible, while reflecting the commitment we put into each consultation and client plan, and the incredible value you receive.

 Your investment with Coho depends on a couple of factors:

 - the Coho Health practitioner you choose to work with